-Programs are required to have an internal URC in place to review records and conduct UM process.
-URC shall follow the guidelines below:

-- a.
-Review quarterly a minimum of 5 clients. - b.
-A review of services, treatment plan, and the Utilization Management Form shall be completed in order to support determination and document the results of the Utilization Review Committee. - c.
-Client service review shall be performed through CCBH Client Services Report.
-[Note that clients who have not received services for six months or longer should be considered for discharge.] - d.
-Utilization Management Form shall be reviewed by program manager or designee within 5 business days. - e.
-Program manager or designee shall be licensed. - f.
-Program manager or designee may agree with primary provider or may recommend a different level of service. - g.
-Final determination shall be made after agreement by program manager or designee and primary provider. - h.
-The Utilization Management Form shall be kept in the client record. - i.
-At the time of your Medical Record Review, QM Specialists will review client Utilization Management Forms in addition to programs quarterly URC process.
+- Programs are required to have an internal URC in place to review records and conduct UM process.
+URC shall follow the guidelines below: - 1.
+Review quarterly a minimum of 5 clients. - 2.
+A review of services, treatment plan, and the Utilization Management Form shall be completed in order to support determination and document the results of the Utilization Review Committee. - 3.
+Client service review shall be performed through SmartCare.
+[Note that clients who have not received services for six months or longer should be considered for discharge.] - 4.
+Utilization Management Form shall be reviewed by program manager or designee within 5 business days. - 5.
+Program manager or designee shall be licensed. - 6.
+Program manager or designee may agree with primary provider or may recommend a different level of service. - 7.
+Final determination shall be made after agreement by program manager or designee and primary provider. - 8.
+The Utilization Management Form shall be kept in the client record.

-Clients who have been approved for ongoing services by the URC shall remain on an UM cycle to be completed annually in order to determine continued eligibility for services.
+- 9. At the time of your Quality Assurance Program Review, QA Specialists will review client Utilization Management Forms in addition to programs quarterly URC process. - Clients who have been approved for ongoing services by the URC shall remain on an UM cycle to be completed annually in order to determine continued eligibility for services.

-V. Outcome Measures
+Outcome Measures

-The following outcome measures shall be employed in order to inform the Utilization Management process.
-These measures are completed at assessment (within 30 days of admission) and every 6 months thereafter by all County and County contracted outpatient providers.

-- 1. Recovery Markers Questionnaire (RMQ) - 2.
-Illness Management and Recovery (IMR)

-3. Milestones of Recovery Scale (MORS)
+- The following outcome measures shall be employed in order to inform the Utilization Management process.
+These measures are completed within thirty (30) days of admission, every 6 months thereafter and at discharge by all County and County contracted outpatient providers. - Outcome measures and explanation sheets are located on the Optum Website > BHS Provider Resources> MHP Provider Documents> UCRM tab. - 1.
+Recovery Markers Questionnaire (RMQ) - 2.
+Illness Management and Recovery (IMR) - 3.
+Milestones of Recovery Scale (MORS) - a.

-- a.
 Clients with a MORS rating of 1 to 5 will be qualified to receive ongoing services at the County or Contracted outpatient clinic. - b.
-The MORS rating shall be kept in the client record.

-Time spent with the client completing outcome measures may be claimed as part of another direct client service when the information obtained from the outcome measure is used for UM/UR review.
+The MORS rating shall be kept in the client record. - Time spent with the client completing outcome measures may be claimed as part of another direct client service when the information obtained from the outcome measure is used for UM/UR review.
 Documentation shall demonstrate how the information was used for furthering the clinical assessment or for planning, guiding, or developing treatment.